fabxc/prometheus/promql/README.md

 ### Thoughts on the QL

+_All Sci-Fi from down here.
+Brian already mentioned it's out of scope.
+It has nothing to do with the actual refactoring - other than it would be easy to add such extensions._

 To me a query language is a set of statements which I can throw at an application (e.g. through a shell or file) and they are simply executed.
 MongoDB, InfluxDB etc. are obvious examples.
-There are statements getting data from the storage but also statements modifying or informing about the current state (e.g., "SHOW DATABASES", "ADD USER").
+There are statements getting data from the storage but also statements modifying or informing about the current state (e.g. `SHOW DATABASES`, `ADD USER`).

-PromQL currently does not entirely fulfill that.
 An alert statement in general is a command that instructs to set a new alert (its not an alert in itself).
 The current engine reflects that by informing the rule manager on receiving such a statement.
 In contrast, an expression is not a statement.
 It needs more information to know what to do with it, namely an evaluation timestamp or range.
 However, this is not part of the QL as of now.
-I would strongly recommend having an actual evaluation statement (right now the engine uses a pseudo-statement).
+I would vote for having an actual evaluation statement.
+(Right now the engine uses a pseudo-statement. _And I would stick with having it as a statement internally regardless, as that's an executable unit._)

-An evaluation statements could look like this:
+An evaluation statement could look like this (naturally timestamps are bad news when typing a query manually - in that case duration offsets are probably what you'd want to use anyway):

 	// Instant evaluation.
 Timestamp can also be 'now' [<timestamp>] <expression>